Golden Triangle Radio Control Club Home Page Golden Triangle Radio Control Club Home PageGolden Triangle Radio Control Club

 3. Do not fly west of the runway.

-The exception to this rule is helicopters may fly hovering-only maneuvers over the north or south helicopter pads.
+The exceptions to this rule are: helicopters may fly hovering-only maneuvers over the north or south helicopter pads and aircraft may slightly deviate past the line when setting up for a landing and before crossing the end of the runway.

-4. Advise other pilots flying of your intentions - taking off, landing, touch and go and especially dead stick.
+4. Advise other pilots flying when: - taking off, landing, touch and go and especially, when dead stick or a loss of control occurs.

 6. Limit flying north of the tree line - that's when planes are closest to houses and we do not need or want noise complaints.